ScarlettYellow/academic-kickstart/content/home/accomplishments.md

   date_end = ""
   description = """

-  Contest: The most influential mathematical modeling competition in the world.
+  Contest: The most influential mathematical modeling competition in the world. <br>
   Project: Simulating the growth models of dragons in different terrestrial living environments.
   """